Message Passing on the Edge: Towards Scalable and Expressive GNNs

 \paragraph{Cybersecurity.} To evaluate our model on a different domain with larger graphs, we conduct experiments on \texttt{MalNet-Tiny} \citep{MalNet}. \texttt{MalNet-Tiny} consists of 5\,000 graphs with an average of over 1\,500 nodes, sampled from the \texttt{MalNet} dataset.
 The graph-level task is to classify whether a function call is benign or belongs to one of four malicious classes (AdWare, Trojan, Addisplay, Downloader).
 For comparison, we include a standard MPNN and the recently proposed subgraph GNN HyMN \citep{HyMN}.
 We further compare against the graph transformer GPS \citep{GPS} using different attention mechanisms: Performer \citep{choromanski2022rethinkingattentionperformers}, Big Bird \citep{zaheer2021bigbirdtransformerslonger}, and the standard Transformer \citep{vaswani2023attentionneed}.
 Finally, we also compare against NC-GNN \citep{DBLP:journals/tmlr/0015YJ24} which we train in the same fashion as EB-GNN.

-\subsection{Results}
+\subsection{Results.}

 Recall that comparisons are made against both general-purpose MPNNs and state-of-the-art models for each dataset.
 Our experiments demonstrate that EB-GNN consistently outperforms standard MPNNs and remains competitive with state-of-the-art approaches.